AtoraSuunva/booru/readme.md

 - Promises because they're magical
 - Choose the amount of images to get
 - Random support for all sites, using `order:random` on sites that support it and using a bit of magic on sites that don't
-- Coming soon: Support for more than just searching
+- Coming soon(-ish): Support for more than just searching

 ---